psychemedia/island-storynotes/_spithead_mutiny_src.md

 *Lord Howe* felt the force of thr Royal Duke's observation respecting the discipline of the Navy; but the question was now, will you abide by the terms you have made with the sailors, or will you not?
 If you do, then you give a sanction to their conduct: if you do not, then what dependence can they have on your promises in future?
 In his opinion, therefore, as circumstances now stood, they should by all means abide by their engagements.

 The first he heard of this unfortunate business was during his indisposition, between the second week in February and the beginning of March, when several petitions were presented to him as from the seamen; they were exactly similar, and prayed for an advance of wages, that they might be enabled to make their families more comfortable.
 Four or five of these petitions were written in different hands, but they wer evidently dated by the same hand: these petitions were not signed by any name, therefore it was impossible for him to take any notice of them.
-He, however, sent an Officer at Portsmouth, whose situation rendered it likely for him to ascertain the fact, to know whether there was any appearance of any discontent in the fleet; to which he replied there was not; and this induced his Lordship to believe the whole a manoeuvre of some incendiary to stir up discontent, by making him notice a complaint which did not exist.— The day after he came to town, the 22d of March, one of the Members of the Admiralty Board called upon him, to whom he communicated this circumstance, and sent the petitions to the Noble Earl who presides at the head of the Admiralty; and he knew nothing more of the unhappy transaction than what had appeared in the public prints.—If the insinuations had been against him in any act of his professional duty, h must have borne it; but from such an attack as he had received, he could only be rescued by their Lordships.
+He, however, sent an Officer at Portsmouth, whose situation rendered it likely for him to ascertain the fact, to know whether there was any appearance of any discontent in the fleet; to which he replied there was not; and this induced his Lordship to believe the whole a manoeuvre of some incendiary to stir up discontent, by making him notice a complaint which did not exist.— The day after he came to town, the 22d of March, one of the Members of the Admiralty Board called upon him, to whom he communicated this circumstance, and sent the petitions to the Noble Earl who presides at the head of the Admiralty; and he knew nothing more of the unhappy transaction than what had appeared in the public prints.—If the insinuations had been against him in any act of his professional duty, he must have borne it; but from such an attack as he had received, he could only be rescued by their Lordships.

 *Lord Grenville* declared that the Noble Earl's conduct in this business had been marked with the same honor which characterised every transaction of his life, and he believed every Noble Peer in the House was of the same opinion.
 After which the Noble Lord moved that this House do now adjourn till tomorrow; which was done accordingly.
 ```